 The yEACH network aims to connect and support all early career individuals within EACH whether they are researchers, educators or clinicians.
 The yEACH network is open to any active member of EACH who is within ten years of starting their academic research and/or teaching career within healthcare communication.

 If you would like to join one of the Special Interest Groups please contact firstname.lastname@example.org.
-Please note that membership of SIG’s is only available to EACH members
+Please note that membership of a SIG is only available to EACH members.